Table of Contents

 Tuberous sclerosis is a rare disease that causes tumors, or growths, in the brain and other organs.
 These growths can occur in the skin, kidneys, eyes, heart, or lungs.
 They are usually benign (not cancerous).
 However, when severe, tuberous sclerosis can shorten your life.

 The first signs of tuberous sclerosis may occur at birth.
 Other people develop symptoms over time.
-Some of the first signs are seizures and spots on the skin.
-Some people may have learning problems or seizures that are hard to control.
+Some of the first signs are seizures that are hard to control and spots on the skin.
+Some people may have learning problems.

 Tuberous sclerosis affects every 1 in 6,000 newborns in the United States.
 The disorder occurs in both boys and girls and in people of all races and ethnic groups.

 Symptoms of tuberous sclerosis

 Your doctor may suspect tuberous sclerosis if your baby has a condition called cardiac rhabdomyomas (benign heart tumors) at birth.
 Another sign in infants is having seizures, especially a kind called infantile spasms.